cardmix/relayer-setup/INSTALL.md

 tmux attach -t $session;
 ```

 13. To properly shut down, use ```ctrl + c``` to close the individual apps.
 Then use ```ctrl + b + d``` to detach tmux.
-Finally, kill the tmux session with
+Finally, kill the tmux session with the following command:
 ```bash
 tmux kill-session -t encoins-relay
 ```

 14. Create a Cardano wallet for your relayer.
 You can use any browser wallet interface to do so.

-15. Go to ```testnet-preprod/wallets``` directory and edit the mnemonic phrase in ```wallet-example.json``` file to your wallet mnemonics.
+Go to ```testnet-preprod/wallets``` directory and edit the mnemonic phrase in ```wallet-example.json``` file to your wallet mnemonics.
 Save as "wallet.json".
 ```bash
 cd $ENCOINS_TOOLS_PATH/testnet-preprod/wallets
 nano wallet.json
 ```

-16. Make sure to open port 3000 on your relayer machine.
+15. Make sure to open port 3000 on your relayer machine.
 You will not be able to receive user requests otherwise.

 Now you are ready to run the ENCOINS Relayer!

+Consult the [RUN.md](https://github.com/encryptedcoins/encoins-tools/blob/main/RUN.md) guide next.